cdcihub/oda-runners/README.md

 * workflow can be an input to another workflow, allowing for example "mapping" or "factorizing" workflows.
 * workflow can be an output of another workflow, allowing dynamic workflow composition

+Dynamic workflow composition is vital for expressing the workflows conciesly.
+In particular, it can be used to compose the workflow from a set of relations, described in modules, by merging graphs.

 Finally, we use RDF:

 * each workflow is identified by an URI (resolvable)